Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Abstract

 \section{Abstract}

 In this work, a graph partitioning problem in a fixed number of connected components is considered.
-Given an undirected graph with costs on the edges, the problem consists on partitioning the set of nodes into a fixed number of subsets with minimum size, where each subset induces a connected subgraph with minimal edge cost.
-Mixed Integer Programming formulations together with a variety of valid inequalities are demonstrated and implemented in a Branch \& Cut framework.
-A column generation approach is also proposed for this problem with additional cuts.
-Finally, the methods are tested for several simulated instances and computational results are discussed.
+Given an undirected graph with costs on the edges, the problem \review{consists of partitioning} the set of nodes into a fixed number of subsets with minimum size, where each subset induces a connected subgraph with minimal edge cost. \review{The problem naturally surges in applications where connectivity is essential, such as cluster detection in social networks, political districting, sports team realignment, and energy distribution.} Mixed Integer Programming formulations together with a variety of valid inequalities are demonstrated and computationally tested.
+An assisted column generation approach by spectral clustering is also proposed for this problem with additional valid inequalities.
+Finally, the methods are tested for several \review{simulated instances,} and computational results are discussed. \review{Overall, the proposed column generation technique enhanced by spectral clustering offers a promising approach to solve clustering and partitioning problems.}